aovabo/console-careerpage-chatbot.py/README.md

 ## Why Did Alex Ovabor Build This Application?

-Alex Ovabor built this chatbot to demonstrate his skills and qualifications for the IT Solutions Engineer role.
+Alexander built this chatbot to demonstrate his skills and qualifications for the IT Solutions Engineer role.
 He has experience in building trainable agents, implementing RAG, fine-tuning models, and prompt engineering.
 Alex has a deep understanding of customer pain points from his extensive experience in various IT roles.
-He is motivated to get a job to survive and gain exposure while building his own solution for a different market.

 ## Installation